-Cundijùn is a very simple recipe that comes from my original region, Liguria, and even more specifically the western part of Liguria, commonly known as the Riviera dei Fiori.
+Cundijùn (see below for pronunciation) is a very simple recipe that comes from my native region, Liguria, and even more specifically the western part of Liguria, commonly known as the Riviera dei Fiori.
 Yeah, that Riviera, the place where the word comes from.

 As any foreigner that has ever spent more than 5 minutes talking with me already knows, Italy is a land of dialects… that are actually different neo-latin languages for all intents and purposes.
 So, “Condiglione” is the Italian official approximation of the original Ligurian name, while “Cundijun” (koon-dee-YOON, roughly) is my best approximation of the Ligurian name in roman characters (dialects generally don’t have a written form) as it is pronounced in my town and vicinities (dialects also have wild pronunciation differences, even when moving only a couple of kilometers).